fqaiser94/mse/README.md

 // +----------------+
 ```

+# SQL installation and usage

+The underlying Catalyst Expressions are SQL compatible.
+Unfortunately, Spark only added public APIs for plugging in custom Catalyst Expressions into the FunctionRegistry in Spark 3.0.0
+(which is at the time of writing is still in preview).
+You can find a project with an example of how to do this [here](https://github.com/fqaiser94/mse-sql-example).

 # Catalyst Optimization Rules

 We also provide some Catalyst optimization rules that can be plugged into a Spark session to get even better performance.
 This is as simple as including the following two lines of code at the start of your Scala Spark program: